 This checklist should be especially useful to a new retailer who is making pricing decisions for the first time.
 However, established retailers, including successful ones, can also benefit from this Guide.
 They may use it as a reminder of all the individual pricing decisions they should review periodically.
 And, it may also be used in training new employees who will have pricing authority.

 A major step toward making a profit in retailing is selling merchandise for more than it cost you.
-This difference between cost of merchandise and retail price is called markup (or occasionally markon).
+This difference between cost of merchandise and retail price is called retail markup (or occasionally markon).
 From an arithmetic standpoint, markup is calculated as follows:

 Dollar markup = Retail price - Cost of the merchandise.